Terms Conditions and Regulations 2019-2020 Academic Year

-A student with special dietary requirements (religious, medical, personal, dietary preference, etc.) that cannot be fulfilled by individual selection from the dining commons menu choices must contact the Housing and Food Services Office prior to signing the HFS Contract.
+A student with special dietary requirements (religious, medical, personal, dietary preference, etc.) that cannot be fulfilled by individual selection from the dining center menu choices must contact the Housing and Food Services Office prior to signing the HFS Contract.
 If the University is unable to provide reasonable accommodations (including housing reassignment), the student may be exempted from the Campus Meal Plan for the student's required residency only.
 Should the student pursue living in University housing for any period after the first-year residency requirement, the exemption will not apply.

 If the student has signed the HFS Contract and subsequently develops a medical condition that requires a special diet, the student may submit a Reasonable Accommodation Request Form for Housing for review.
 If the determination is made that the University is unable to accommodate the student’s need, the student may request that the Campus Meal Plan will be cancelled for the remaining days of the semester/session with a prorated credit processed.
 The student may also be offered an alternative housing option where the student is not required to purchase the Campus Meal Plan.